aftab-s/cloudnative-101/README.md

 - A GitHub Actions workflow was added at `.github/workflows/docker-publish.yml`.
 It builds the image from `CNCF/Sample` and pushes to Docker Hub using repository secrets `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`.
 - Note: `DOCKERHUB_TOKEN` should be a Docker Hub personal access token (recommended) rather than your account password.
 See `CNCF/Sample/README.md` for details.
+ - Public Docker Hub repository for this demo: https://hub.docker.com/repository/docker/aftab2010/coffee-artistry/ You can pull the published image directly with `docker pull aftab2010/coffee-artistry:latest`.

 Kubernetes (Minikube) example
 ----------------------------